 Test answering process

-After a user has accepted the terms of service and having moved on to the first question by selecting "Start the test" a test is started and will be available for answering for 30 minutes.
+After a user has accepted the terms of service and having moved on to the first question by selecting "Start the test" a test is started and will be available for answering for 30-45 minutes (default being 30, other options chosen when creating the test).
 The 120 questions are presented to the user randomly and the user can monitor the passage of time and the number of items left for answering, this information being available at the bottom of the screen.

-If a user cannot answer the questions in 30 minutes or answering is discontinued for any reason all answers are nullified and the service informs the user that the test was "Failed".
+If a user cannot answer the questions in 30 minutes (or other maximum time set for the test) or answering is discontinued for any reason all answers are nullified and the service informs the user that the test was "Failed".